AC-Rennes-OpenSource/alambic/README.md

 **Tip :**
 - the full path of the file _variables.xml_ must be set to the property _repository_variables_ from the Ansible inventory file _etl.yml_ (refer to [§Files description](#files-description)).
+- Variables with attributes *encrypted* and *alias* are encrypted using the default keystore (with *encrypted* specifying the algorithm used - RSA or AES - and *alias* the key alias to use).
+They will therefore be decrypted when loaded, thanks to the specified information.

 ##### How to produce the required keys and keystore file